Exclusive: Baring Private Equity Asia raising new $6 billion fund - sources

-HONG KONG (Reuters) - Hong Kong-based Baring Private Equity Asia is aiming to raise $6 billion in a new Asian private equity fund, as investors hungry for growth in emerging markets fuel a regional fund-raising bonanza, five people with knowledge told Reuters.
+HONG KONG (Reuters) - Hong Kong-based Baring Private Equity Asia is aiming to raise $6 billion in a new Asian fund, as investors hungry for growth in emerging markets fuel a regional fund-raising bonanza, five people with knowledge of the matter said.

-Baring’s 7th Asia fund and largest to date is expected to close in eight to 12 months, said one of the people, who could not be named as the information is confidential.
+Baring’s seventh and largest Asia fund to date is expected to close in eight to 12 months, said one of the people, who could not be named as the information is confidential.
 Baring declined to comment.

 Global and regional private equity firms have raised a total of $48.2 billion in Asia-focused funds this year, already surpassing 2016’s full-year amount of $43 billion, according to data provider Preqin.